-The Crime Victim Services Bureau provides support and information to victims, both timely and respectfully.
+The Crime Victims Services Bureau provides support and information to victims, both timely and respectfully.

-Victims and other persons directly affected by the criminal actions of an individual under the Department’s authority are encouraged to register with the Crime Victims Services Board (CVSB) in order to be notified of the following events:
+Victims and other persons directly affected by the criminal actions of an individual under the Department’s authority are encouraged to register with the Crime Victims Services Bureau (CVSB) in order to be notified of the following events:

 Other assistance available for victims and their families includes:

 Please note: Current law enables victims of adjudicated juveniles to register when the juvenile is placed in secure institutional care.
 For information on that possibility, victims should contact the Office of Juvenile Justice at 225.287.7900.
 Victim access to information about their rights appear in the Louisiana Statutory Criminal Law and Procedure (R.S.
 1841 – 1846).

 Board of Pardons & Committee on Parole hearings are always open to the public, and victims/survivors have the right to attend and testify and are encouraged to do so.